 Like mentioned before, it is fine to target a couple of key phrases on your homepage.
 In fact, we highly recommend you do that in your SEO title if possible.

 For the home page content, stick to one to two (maximum) keyword focuses.
 Save the other keywords for your other pages.

 Another big thing is to make sure to include your brand name in the title.

 You can see on SEOJet’s homepage our title starts out with our brand name, then has one keyword and then who the software is for.

 It is written more for click-through-rates rather than SEO.

 Exact Match Domains

+How do exact match domains play into all of this?
 If an exact match domain is your brand this homepage SEO strategy becomes a little bit trickier.

-Here is how I would approach it.
+Here is how we approach it.